 Both government and non-government organisations provide emergency services, which include the Hong Kong Fire Services Department, Auxiliary Medical Services and the St John Ambulance Association.

 A superbly efficient public transport system makes it easy to get around Hong Kong.
 The city’s metro, the MTR, is the most popular mode of transport, covering most areas and crossing onto the mainland.
 Fares are based on distance and most commuters have a rechargeable Octopus card that can also be used for groceries and other transactions.
 Buses aren’t as crowded as the MTR, but they can be slow in peak traffic.

 Travelling by boat is essential if you live in areas such as Discovery Bay or Lamma Island.
 During bad weather, check in advance to see which ferries are running.

 Taxis are relatively cheap.
 Not all drivers speak English, so it’s a good idea to have your destination written down in Chinese.
-Ride-hailing services are also available in Hong Kong.
+Ride-hailing services are also available.

 See what people responding to our Expat Explorer Survey think about living in Hong Kong.

-Establish your social life quickly - find out the best online newsletters to receive and the best magazines / newspapers to buy to find out what is happening in your area.
+Establish your social life quickly - find out the best online newsletters to receive and the best magazines and newspapers to buy to find out what is happening in your area.

-All Expat Explorer survey data and all tips (in quotation marks) are provided by HSBC.
+All Expat Explorer survey data, including the tips in quotation marks, is provided by HSBC.